Eva Perón: Allegations of fascism and antisemitism

 Biographer Robert D. Crassweller writes, "Peronism was not fascism", and "Peronism was not Nazism."
 Crassweller also refers to the comments of U.S. Ambassador George S. Messersmith.
 While visiting Argentina in 1947, Messersmith made the following statement: "There is not as much social discrimination against Jews here as there is right in New York or in most places at home."

 Time magazine published an article by Tomás Eloy Martínez—Argentine writer, journalist, and former director of the Latin American program at Rutgers University—titled "The Woman Behind the Fantasy: Prostitute, Fascist, Profligate—Eva Peron Was Much Maligned, Mostly Unfairly".
 In this article, Martínez writes that the accusations that Eva Perón was a fascist, a Nazi, and a thief had been made against her for decades.
 He wrote that the allegations were untrue:

 She was not a fascist—ignorant, perhaps, of what that ideology meant.
 And she was not greedy.
-Though she liked jewelry, furs and Dior dresses, she could own as many as she desired without the need to rob others. ...
+Though she liked jewellery, furs and Dior dresses, she could own as many as she desired without the need to rob others. ...
 In 1964 Jorge Luis Borges stated that "the mother of that woman [Evita]" was "the madam of a whorehouse in Junín."
 He repeated the calumny so often that some still believe it or, more commonly, think Evita herself, whose lack of sex appeal is mentioned by all who knew her, apprenticed in that imaginary brothel.
-Around 1955 the pamphleteer Silvano Santander employed the same strategy to concoct letters in which Evita figures as an accomplice of the Nazis.
+Around 1955, the pamphleteer Silvano Santander employed the same strategy to concoct letters in which Evita figures as an accomplice of the Nazis.
 It is true that (Juan) Perón facilitated the entrance of Nazi criminals to Argentina in 1947 and 1948, thereby hoping to acquire advanced technology developed by the Germans during the war.
 But Evita played no part.

-The governments that preceded Juan Perón's government were anti-Semitic but his government was not.
+The governments that preceded Juan Perón's government were antisemitic, but his was not.
 Juan Perón "eagerly and enthusiastically" attempted to recruit the Jewish community into his government and set up a branch of the Peronist party for Jewish members, known as the Organización Israelita Argentina (OIA).
 Perón's government was the first to court the Argentine Jewish community and the first to appoint Jewish citizens to public office.
 The Peronist regime has been accused of being fascist, but it has been argued that what passed for fascism under Perón never took hold in Latin America; additionally, because the Peronist regime allowed rival political parties to exist, it cannot be described as totalitarian.